luhsprwhk/DemocracySaved/src/AIContentGenerationGuide.md

 When constructing content, use the following for inspiration.
 Ensure you dive into this list before generating narratives, stories, etc.

+### Movies

+- Death of Stalin
+- Dr. Strangelove
+- In the Loop
+- Veep (TV series)
+- Wag the Dog
+- Bulworth
+- Thank You for Smoking
+- The Great Dictator
+- Duck Soup
+- Idiocracy
+- The Campaign
+- Primary Colors
+- Election

+### Magazines

-## Punch Magazine
+- Punch Magazine

-- Use visual puns and wordplay
-- Employ recurring characters to comment on current events
-- Create satirical cartoons with sharp, minimalist style

-## Mad Magazine
+- Mad Magazine

-- Develop parody versions of popular media and advertising
-- Use marginalia and side jokes to add layers of humor
-- Create fold-in pages or interactive elements for surprise punchlines

-## National Lampoon
+- National Lampoon

-- Push boundaries with provocative and edgy humor
-- Develop extended parodies of genres (e.g., newspapers, textbooks)
-- Create fictional letters or correspondence for comedic effect

-## Spy Magazine
+- Spy Magazine

-- Use investigative-style reporting for absurd topics
-- Develop rankings or lists with humorous criteria
-- Create elaborate hoaxes or pranks as content

-## The Onion
+- The Onion

-- Write headlines that are punchlines in themselves
-- Use the inverted pyramid style to escalate absurdity
-- Create "man on the street" interviews with outrageous quotes

-## The Babylon Bee
+- The Babylon Bee

-- Develop satirical news articles that mirror real reporting styles
-- Create fictional quotes from public figures
-- Use repetition and callbacks to running jokes
+### TV Shows & Movies

+- Death of Stalin
+- Dr. Strangelove
+- In the Loop
+- Veep
+- Yes Minister/Yes Prime Minister
+- Wag the Dog

 ## Image Style